 If you would discover that your firm has no identity, then take immediate action.
-You should have a fall back option anyway!
+You should have a fallback option anyway!
 Here is my recommendation.

 Your escape route

 Ensure that you have another option, which you can start working on during your present job.
 My suggestion is to do what many already did and make use of the immense possibilities of the internet and make money with it.
 Anybody can do it with the right support!
-And scam free.
+And scam-free.

 Become your own boss!

-So here it is: become your own boss, working from home and be an affiliate marketer.
+So here it is: become your own boss, work from home and be an affiliate marketer.
 No need to invest a lot, no need to buy products, no need to hold stock.
-What you need to do is promote certain products in your niche (which should your hobby), get a link to the merchant’s product, sell and receive commission.
-For a couple of years I have been a member of the fastest growing training platform available nowadays.
+What you need to do is promote certain products in your niche (which should your hobby), get a link to the merchant’s product, sell and receive a commission.
+For a couple of years, I have been a member of the fastest growing training platform available nowadays.
 I have personally reviewed this unique opportunity and you can access my review by clicking here.

-Through my review and a link over there you can become a member for one week for absolutely FREE, no commitments.
+Through my review and a link over there, you can become a member for one week for absolutely FREE, no commitments.
 I cannot think of another program that offers a free chance to see for yourself how they really operate.